hackerb9/passportpix/README.md

 passport.jpg` running in the background, you'll see the snapped picture update immediately so you can tell if you like it or not).

+The face detection routine is a bit CPU hungry so the image is downscaled to fit in a 640x640 square before processing to get a better frame rate.

 # Customization

 At the moment, size is hardcoded to 33mm x 48mm, with the distance